-You must know that using your time effectively is one of the essential elements in creating a good learning environment in your home.
+You must know that using your time effectively is one of the essential elements in creating a good learning environment within your home.

 And 'how is proper time management relevant to your home learning environment,' you must be asking?

-For your learning room to ideally fulfill its purpose, You must set strict times for its use.
+Well, for your learning room to ideally fulfill its purpose, you must set strict times for its use.

-Therefore, after establishing a learning room, You must assign a specific time in your schedule for its use since your concentration time is naturally limited.
+Therefore, after establishing a physical learning environment, you must assign a specific time in your schedule for its use, since your concentration time is naturally limited.
 Thus, the time designated for learning will be as high quality "and sacred" as possible.
-And no matter what - this time will be used for learning and learning only!

 Be strict with your learning time!

-By the way, Here are some important tips for the "learning time" you should be familiar with.
+By the way, Here are some essential tips for the "learning time" you should be familiar with:

 As mentioned, your concentration is limited by nature.
-Make sure you arrive at the learning time as calmly and alert as possible.
+Ensure to arrive at the learning time as calmly and alertly as possible.

 Tip number two - Trust us.
-The world will manage without you for about an hour.
-So if you were planning to call someone back or take care of this or that arrangement - don't bother yourself with it while studying.
+Despite your utmost importance, the world will manage without you for about an hour.
+So, if you were planning to call someone back or take care of this or that arrangement - don't bother yourself with it while studying.
 It will be waiting for you exactly where you put it.

-Tip number three - although you must keep all the rooms of your house clean and tidy during all hours of the day.
+Tip number three - although you must keep all your house's rooms clean and tidy during all hours of the day.
 During learning, this is extremely important.
-Studies show that Children With Clean Rooms Get Better Grades.
+Studies show that Children with clean rooms get better grades.
 Try to implement it.